EnzoFanAccount/EnzoFanAccount/README.md

 **About Me**

 I'm an 18-year-old law student at PUCPR in Curitiba with a passion for the intersection of technology and law.
-While I'm currently immersed in the legal world, I'm also fascinated by the potential of AI, no-code tools, blockchain, and particularly how AI can be integrated into finance.
+While I'm currently immersed in the legal world, I'm also fascinated by the potential of AI, no-code tools, blockchain, and particularly how AI can be integrated into law.
 I'm at the beginning of my coding journey, currently learning Python and having played around with Scratch.
 I'm excited to expand my technical skills and explore how these emerging technologies can revolutionize various industries, including the legal field.

 **Skills**